 Before ending, I wanted to share something with you.

-Did you realize that San Diego is known as a great white shark nursery?
+Did you realize that San Diego is a great white shark nursery?
 Adult females travel to San Diego and leave their pups here.
-These babies are between 5 to 7 feet long, and one of their favorite treats is grunion.
+These babies are 5 to 7 feet long, and grunion is one of their favorite treats.

-So through the years, it has been noted that there is an increase in shark sightings and attacks when the grunion are running.
-Take a look at the link provided below if you would like more information.
+So through the years, there has been a noted increase of shark sightings and attacks when the grunion are running.
+Take a look at the link provided below if you want more information.

 Until next time!